 Instructions

-- Beat the butter, sugar, and lemon zest: In a stand mixer fitted with the paddle attachment, beat the softened butter, granulated sugar, and lemon zest for about 3-4 minutes until the mixture is light and fluffy, scraping down the bowl sides as needed.
-Rubbing lemon zest and sugar between your fingertips before mixing helps release lemon oils for more flavor.
+- Cream Butter and Sugar: Beat the softened butter, granulated sugar, and lemon zest in a stand mixer with the paddle attachment for 3-4 minutes until light and fluffy, scraping down the bowl sides occasionally.
+Rubbing the lemon zest with sugar beforehand can intensify the lemon flavor.

-- Add eggs and extracts: Add the large egg, egg yolk, and lemon extract (or lemon and vanilla extract) to the butter mixture and mix until combined.
+- Add Eggs and Extracts: Mix in the large egg, egg yolk, and lemon (or lemon and vanilla) extract until combined.

-- Add lemon juice: Pour lemon juice over the baking soda; it will foam, activating the soda.
+- Activate Leavening: Pour lemon juice over the baking soda—this will cause foaming and activate the leavening process.

-- Form dough balls: Optionally refrigerate the dough as is, or scoop and roll into 1 ½ to 2 tablespoon-sized balls before refrigerating.
+- Prepare Dough Balls: Optionally refrigerate dough as is or scoop into 1 ½ to 2 tbsp-sized balls before refrigeration.

-- Refrigerate: Chill the dough balls or dough for at least 1 hour to firm up.
+- Chill: Refrigerate the dough or dough balls for at least 1 hour to firm up and enhance flavor.

-- Roll in sugar: Place ¼ cup granulated sugar in a bowl and roll each dough ball in the sugar to coat.
+- Roll in Sugar: Pour ¼ cup granulated sugar into a bowl and roll each dough ball thoroughly to coat.

-- Prepare baking sheets: Line two baking sheets with parchment paper or silicone baking mats.
-Place 6-8 cookies per sheet spaced apart.
+- Arrange on Baking Sheets: Line two baking sheets with parchment paper or silicone mats and space 6-8 dough balls per sheet to allow spreading.

-- Bake: Bake for 10-12 minutes until edges are set but centers remain very soft and chewy.
-Avoid overbaking.
+- Bake: Bake for 10-12 minutes.
+Avoid overbaking; cookies should remain very soft and chewy when done.

 Notes

-- Rubbing lemon zest and sugar releases more flavor oils for a brighter lemon taste.
+- Rubbing lemon zest with sugar helps release oils for stronger lemon flavor.